saitunc/MinaModules/MODULE_4.md

 As you see, for verification, you need pretty less data: if you have the current root state of the tree, you can verify the data you want to.

+**Exercise**: See the escrow file in the examples/zkapp/escrow folder.
+Try to write a basic mechanism for depositing and withdrawing.
+Also, you can add some time locks for withdrawing, like not being able to withdraw any tokens before 2030!
+Feel free to play with other zkapp files as well.